JGCRI/gcam-doc/hector.md

 ## Policy options

+Hector is a flexible, simple climate model.
+Users can run Hector under various configurations, parameters, and constraints.

+**Hector Configurations**

 By default, Hector's carbon cycle model treats the entire land surface as a single, homogeneous ecosystem.
 However, it is possible to introduce some land surface heterogeneity by splitting the land surface into several different biomes with distinct parameters.
 This is explained in detail [here](https://jgcri.github.io/hector/articles/multiple-biomes.html).

+**Hector Parameters**

+Hector has many parameters can be user adjusted, see the [online Hector manual](https://jgcri.github.io/hector/) for more information.

+**Constraints**

+The Hector model can be run subject to *constraints* that force the model to have a certain behavior.
+Technically, this means that the model's components output user-provided data as opposed to their own calculations, similar to the [data mode](http://www.cesm.ucar.edu/models/cesm1.0/cesm/cesm_doc_1_0_4/x42.html) of a CESM sub-model.
+Currently, the available constraints include CO~2~ concentrations, total radiative forcing, and temperature.

 ## IAMC Reference Card